How to Make a Styrofoam Planter

 I hang onto them and make them into fabulous and interesting planters for succulents or moss gardens.

-They are easy to make, with just a few simple supplies, like a sharp exacto knife, a bit of porch enamel and in some cases, a bit of screen to place over holes that are too big.
+They are easy to make, with just a few simple supplies, like a sharp exacto knife, a bit of porch enamel and in some cases, a bit of soffit screen to place over holes that are too big.

 Odd shaped pieces of Styrofoam packaging